Don Hall (filmmaker)

 Donald Lee Hall (born March 8, 1969) is an American animation film director, voice actor and screenwriter who is best known for directing the films Winnie the Pooh (2011), Big Hero 6 (2014), Raya and the Last Dragon (2021) and Strange World (2022), and co-directing the film Moana (2016) for Walt Disney Animation Studios.
-For his work on Big Hero 6, he won an Academy Award for Best Animated Feature.
+For his work on Big Hero 6, he won an Academy Award for Best Animated Feature, and was again nominated for Raya and the Last Dragon.

 In June 2024, Hall was announced to have joined Skydance Animation to develop and produce an original animated film for the studio.

+Early life

+Hall was born in 1969 in Glenwood, Iowa.
+He graduated from Glenwood Community High School.

-Hall is a graduate of the University of Iowa with a bachelor of fine arts degree in drawing and painting.
+Hall graduated from the University of Iowa with a Bachelor of Fine Arts and from the California Institute of the Arts with a degree in character animation.
+He began working for Walt Disney Animation Studios at the age of 25.